Located on the Taieri Plains, the Otago Aero Club has been fostering aviation since 1927.

 Warwick Reid, Light Sport Pilot - Email Warwick

-Ross Price, Commercial Pilot - Email Ross
+Ross Price, PPL Pilot - Email Ross

 Aircraft and Rates